-I tilted my head slightly towards the door, and Loch barely shook his head.
+I tilted my head slightly toward the door, and Loch barely shook his head.
 I hadn’t heard the kid leave, either, so I had to assume we had an audience.

 “Did you miss me while I was gone?”
 I asked.